real-xikram/Face-Mask-Detection/README.md

 #The Dataset
 https://data-flair.training/blogs/download-face-mask-data/

-# Hightligths of the Project:
+# Highligths of the Project:
   -This is an end-to-end deep learning model for detection of people wearing face mask in real-time videos using Keras network          architecture.
   -Techniques of Data Augmentation are used to build a CNN with filter kernels ,max pooling layers and dropouts to reduce        overfitting, fully connected layers  and a sigmoid layer for output
   - Model is trained using Adam Optimization using the Binary Cross Entropy loss function and the measure for evaluation is accuracy